sourcery-ai-experiments/jaar/README.md

 voices are aggregated by a listener into a coherant agenda that can include promises of actions and/or promises of being.
 Listening and acting on it.

-A actor's agenda in the community is built by the the weighted intreprtation of
+A owner's agenda in the community is built by the the weighted intreprtation of
-1. Other actors agendas
+1. Other owners agendas
 2. Their own independent agenda

 Each agenda is saved as a JSON file.